marcinnajder/misc/2023_02_28_clojure_for_js_developers/readme1.md

 At this point you have some basic understanding of Lisp language.
 I hope you can spot many similarities with JS, despite the syntax of course.
 Both of them are dynamic, support basic data types and even first-call functions.
 But they also support not so commonly known features like: global variables or "falsy and truthy values".

 ## Introduction

 We already know how to define functions using basic types like `string`, `boolean` or `nil` in Lisp.
 The syntax of the language is very different from the other programming languages but commonly used building block like variables, conditions and loops are the same.
 One of the main features of functional programming is treating functions as values.
-We can pass them as arguments or return from the other functions, there are names "heiher-
+We can pass them as arguments to the function or return from the function.
+Functions doing that are also called "higher order functions".
+Let's go through some basic

 #### 'apply' function

+`apply` function takes two arguments: a function and collection of values.
+It calls the function passing values as arguments and returns result.

 ```scheme
 (apply add [1 2]) ;; => 3